Scan to BIM: Ultimate Guide for Point Cloud to BIM Modeling

 Step 1

-• Understanding and identification of the required BIM application to gather and analyze information.
-This includes the required components to be modeled, specific LOD, and non-geometric attributes.
+Understanding and identification of the required BIM application to gather and analyze information.
+This includes the required components to be modeled, specific Level of Development (LOD), and non-geometric attributes.

 Step 2